Twas the night before Christmas, all around Santa Fe

 Then he pulled from his toy sack A REAL ESTATE SECTION!

-the shadows – I had to inquire
+I stepped from the shadows – I had to inquire

 He said, "Look, I need me a place to retire!